foundev/foundev.github.io/_posts/2022-07-12-coding-in-lieu-of-scripting.md

 </p>

 <p>
-  The best example of this was [sperf](https://github.com/datastax-labs/sperf) which had a lot more than the 93 commits listed as it started as a close source product.
+  The best example of this was <a href="https://github.com/datastax-labs/sperf">sperf</a> which had a lot more than the 93 commits listed as it started as a close source product.
 In sperf, I found my way to solve tickets with readable reports that found an answer to a delicate problem, and then I could immediately deploy and share it with everyone, if it had any bugs or had issues, and I was too busy,